mechamdarin/mathochist/Projects/breakdown.md

 # What's in here?

 As I mentioned earlier, this directory contains files from my time during my undergrad at BYU-I. As such, you will find some of my work pertaining to basic statistics tests (t-tests, One-Way ANOVA, etc.) as well as experiments of my own design.
+I'd like to say that these are decently organized...
+Some Python stuff to come soon!